 Soon our homes will be filled with the sounds of “Mom, where is my homework?”
-As moms everywhere get geared up to battle the Back to School stress and vow once again to be more organized This year, let me offer some preventative medicine and time saving tips.
+As moms everywhere get geared up to battle the Back to School stress and vow once again to be more organized, using a sentence rewriter free, will save you a lot of time when helping your kids with their homework and will improve their written skills.
+There’s a lot of things to prepare for your kids when they go back to their all boy High school.
+This year, let me offer some back to school gift ideas and time saving tips.

 2. Notes from Home.
-A friend of mine who is an elementary school secretary, spends most of her morning sorting through a “ga-zillion” unmarked notes and wads of lunch money.
+A friend of mine who is a secretary at an all girls christian school spends most of her morning sorting through a “ga-zillion” unmarked notes and wads of lunch money.
 She suggests that before the school year starts, pre-mark envelopes with your child’s name and grade on it.
 You may want to get a rubber stamp made up or order personalized address labels.
-You can use them for lunch money envelopes, identifying books, returning fieldtrip permission slip’s, etc.
+You can use them for lunch money envelopes, identifying books, returning field trip permission slip’s, etc. 1

 3. Photocopy Parental Release Forms.
 How many times are you going to fill out the emergency medical form, you know, the one required by every school.
 One for every child.
 I have 4 children x 13 years of school = 52 times!
 What a waste of time!

 This tip was shared by Anita from Ohio she pointed out that It can be very tedious looking up address and phone number of the doctor, dentist, hospital, family friend to call in an emergency, etc. Do it once, and file photocopy’s on hand for the next year.

 4. Magnetic Fridge Calendar.
 As the kids bring home a note about an event, transfer the information to a Fridge Calendar where everyone in the household can see planned activities and that is easy to write-on/wipe-off.